08–09 Nov 2016 | Stockholm, Sweden

 |Date||08 Nov 2016 0:00 - 09 Nov 2016 0:00|

-Sweden is inviting you to register to the 7th Strategy Forum of the EU Strategy for the Baltic Sea Region.
-The event is hosted by Sweden together with the Nordic Council of Ministers and in close cooperation with the European Commission.
+The 7th Strategy Forum of the EU Strategy for the Baltic Sea Region is hosted by Sweden together with the Nordic Council of Ministers and in close cooperation with the European Commission.

 The Forum takes place in Stockholm, Sweden on 8-9 November 2016.